bertdeblock/gember/README.md

       // Generate a `.gts` modifier-test, instead of a `.gjs` modifier-test: typescript?: boolean;
     };
+    route?: {
+      // Copy the generated route to the clipboard, instead of writing it to disk: copy?: boolean;
+      // The current working directory to run the route generator in: cwd?: string;
+      // Destroy a route by name:
+      destroy?: boolean;
+      // Log the generated route to the console, instead of writing it to disk: log?: boolean;
+      // Generate a route at a custom path, e.g. `--path=src/-private`: path?: string;
+      // Generate a corresponding route-test:
+      test?: boolean;
+      // Generate a `.ts` route, instead of a `.js` route: typescript?: boolean;
+    };
+    "route-test"?: {
+      // Copy the generated route-test to the clipboard, instead of writing it to disk: copy?: boolean;
+      // The current working directory to run the route-test generator in: cwd?: string;
+      // Destroy a route-test by name:
+      destroy?: boolean;
+      // Log the generated route-test to the console, instead of writing it to disk: log?: boolean;
+      // Generate a route-test at a custom path, e.g. `--path=src/-private`: path?: string;
+      // Generate a `.ts` route-test, instead of a `.js` route-test: typescript?: boolean;
+    };
     service?: {
       // Copy the generated service to the clipboard, instead of writing it to disk: copy?: boolean;